axonivy/vscode-extensions/README.md

 ### VS Code Insiders

+Make sure that an Engine is running on localhost:8080.
+It will be used as the backend for testing.

 - `yarn test:playwright:download:vscode`: download latest VSCode Insiders
 - `yarn test:playwright`: run all tests against electron app